huaweicloud/huaweicloud-fpga/fp1/hardware/sdaccel_design/lib/template/template_rtl/src/README.md

   `EXE=XXX`

 Indicates the host target program name, for example, `EXE=host`.
-​
 	`KERNEL_NAME=XXX`

 Indicates the kernel target file name, which must be the same as the kernel name.
-For example, `KERNEL_NAME = krnl_vadd`
+For example, `KERNEL_NAME = krnl_vadd`.

-# hdl Directory Descriptions
+# hdl Directory Description
 This directory stores .rtl files.
 # *.tcl
-Generate the *.xo target files based on .rtl files.
+This file generates the *.xo target files based on .rtl files.
 # kernel.xml
 This file describes kernel information.
 Users can edit the file as required by using the kernel.